PedroVic12/Repopulation-With-Elite-Set/README.md

 8) A versão esta em desenvolvimento desde 10/04/2025 e segue buscando melhorias e contribuições em outros programadores para construir uma interface em Streamlit e programação funcional para obter um sistema que surporte diferentes execuções com tabelas e graficos dos resultados do algoritimo evolutivo com ou sem a estrategia RCE

-## UPDATE (21/08/2025)

-Foi desenvolvido um arquivo laucher.py onde é utilizado Pyside6(QT) para uma GUI desktop para configuração do algoritimo evolutivo.

-From a high-level perspective, the current architecture makes sense:

-1) params.json
-  Stores the base configuration parameters for your algorithm.
-This is a standard practice for providing default or initial settings.

-2) run_execution.py script

-Executes your core algorithm, likely using params.json as input.
-It generates the output, including the JSON results files.
-You can use de GUI laucher.py for that

-3) Folder src/output/

-  The designated directory for storing the results of your algorithm executions.
-This separation of input configurations and output data is good for organization and reproducibility.

-4) Dashboard Streamlit with RCE_Framework_Page.py
- (Streamlit Dashboard): This script reads and visualizes the data from the output/ directory, providing insights into the performance of your algorithm under different configurations.

 ### **Dicas**: